omarkmu/pz-omichat/docs/sandbox-options.md

 If blank, `/me` messages will be disabled.

 `/me` messages allow players to describe their actions.
-If a player with a character named Jane uses `/me smiles` it will appear in chat as `« Jane smiles. »` with the default settings.
+With the default settings, if a player with a character named “Jane” uses `/me smiles` it will appear in chat as `« Jane smiles. »`.

 See also:
 - [`ColorMe`](#colorme)